RickR2H/joomla-offcanvas/README.md

-# Joomla 4 offcanvas menu
+# Joomla 4 Cassiopeia offcanvas menu

 This alternative layout add a default Bootstap 5 offcanvas menu to the Cassiopeia template.